IntersectMBO/plutus/doc/docs-revamp/020_core-concepts.md

 *See also:*

-- `Plutus language changes <plutus_language_changes>`{.interpreted-text role="ref"} for a description of what has changed between versions.
+- `Plutus language changes` for a description of what has changed between versions.
-- `Upgrading to Vasil and Plutus script addresses </reference/cardano/upgr-vasil-plutus-script-addresses>`{.interpreted-text role="doc"}.
+- `Upgrading to Vasil and Plutus script addresses`.